Rust Basics

 By default, variables are immutable in Rust.
 This means that once a value is

 bound to the variable, the binding cannot be changed.
-We use let
+We use let bindings to

 introduce immutable variables as follows: